aws-samples/sample-developer-tutorials/tuts/035-workspaces-personal/workspaces-personal.md

 aws workspaces describe-workspaces --workspace-ids ws-abcd1234
 ```

 Replace `ws-abcd1234` with your actual WorkSpace ID.
-Look for the `"State"` field in the output:
+Look for the `State` field in the output:
 - `PENDING`: The WorkSpace is still being created
 - `AVAILABLE`: The WorkSpace is ready to use
 - `ERROR`: There was a problem creating the WorkSpace